Jeff Clark, Senior Precious Metals Analyst, GoldSilver

 Pretty exciting, eh?

-But for the near to medium term, the likely price trajectory for real estate is down and for precious metals, it’s up.
+But for the near-to-medium term, the likely price trajectory for real estate is down, and for precious metals, it’s up.
 So for now, I remain focused on accumulating more and more metal so I can capitalize on the ratio reversal when it happens.

 And I like the advantages gold has over real estate.
 How many of these would be beneficial to you?

 The fine print here is that you sell near gold and silver’s peak, and that you pay the tax on the gain from another source.
 Do those two things, though, and the home is free and clear.
+And history also indicates a seller’s market could come around again that you can capitalize on.

 There aren’t many investment certainties in life.
 But much lower ratios in gold and silver compared to real estate come pretty darn close.